 Deferred Action for Childhood Arrivals (DACA) was an executive action allowing undocumented children who met several guidelines to request consideration of deferred action for a period of two years, subject to renewal.
 With changes happening rapidly with DACA, we'll provide our students with the support they need.
-Learn more about DACA.
-And check out these FAQs on the Rescission Of DACA.
+Learn more about DACA and check out the FAQs on the Rescission Of DACA.

 Senate Bill 13-033, also known as the Advancing Students for a Stronger Economy Tomorrow (ASSET) bill, allows U.S citizens, permanent residents, and students without lawful status to receive in-state tuition through attendance and graduation from a Colorado high school or through attendance at a Colorado high school combined with obtaining the GED.
 You must meet these requirements to be eligible:

-Deferred Action for Childhood Arrival (DACA) is not tied to ASSET, however DACA students may receive in-state tuition and COF as long as the one-year domicile requirement, with supporting intent documentation dated one-year prior to the start of the semester, is met.
+Deferred Action for Childhood Arrival (DACA) is not tied to ASSET.
+However, DACA students may receive in-state tuition as long as the one-year domicile requirement is met.
+Students can submit their residency info here.

 HB 06-1023 requires institutions of higher education to verify lawful presence for students applying for educational benefits (i.e., in-state tuition, College Opportunity Fund).
 This has been amended; state institutions of higher education are no longer required to verify lawful presence.
 We no longer require an Affidavit of Lawful Presence (as of summer 2013).